luisriverag/decensor/README.md

 golang file/asset manager for tagging and helping ensure data is replicated and not censored.

-I'm still pretty new to Go and this is fairly ugly.
-May look a bit like Python in places where it shouldn't.
-Not all of the error handling is consistent.
-This is probably my biggest Go project by about twice, so that adds to the issues.
-Hopefully will clean it up in time.

-Nothing should be considered stable as of yet.
-Interfaces, etc. Even maybe the name will change.

 ## Installation

 Fetch the code, then run `go build`